-1.0.
-Crisis in Physics
+1. Crisis in Physics

-A considerable number of prominent scientists says about the crisis in fundamental physics, which is reflected in the fact that the last 40 years in this field of science there are no new results (Smolin, 2006; Woit, 2007; Seth, 2007; Schroer, 2008; Schroer, 2009; Horgan, 1996; etc)..

-So, well-known physicist Lee Smolin in his book (Smolin, 2006) notes:
+A considerable number of prominent scientists says about the crisis in fundamental physics, which is reflected in the fact that the last 30-40 years in this field of science there are no new results (Schroer, 2008; Schroer, 2009; Woit, 2007; Horgan, 1996; Seth, 2007; Smolin, 2006).
+So, well-known physicist Lee Smolin (Smolin, 2006) notes in his book "The trouble with physics":

-"The story I will tell could be read by some as a tragedy.
+The story I will tell could be read by some as a tragedy.
 To put it bluntly - and to give away the punch line - we have failed.
 We inherited a science, physics that had been progressing so fast for so ling that it was often taken as the model for how other kinds of science should be done.
 For more than two centuries, until the present period, our understanding of the laws of nature expanded rapidly.
-But today, despite our best effort, what we know for certain about these laws is no more than what we knew back in the 1970s.
+But today, despite our best effort, what we know for certain about these laws is no more than what we knew back in the 1970s...Why is physics suddenly in trouble?
+And what can we do about it?
+These are the central questions of my book...